datajoint/datajoint-docs/src/index.md

-# Welcome to DataJoint Documentation
+# Welcome to the DataJoint Documentation

 The DataJoint ecosystem is divided into 3 distinct areas: DataJoint Core, DataJoint Elements, and DataJoint Works.